samsung-cnct/kraken-lib/README.md

 [![Docker Repository on Quay](https://quay.io/repository/samsung_cnct/k2/status "Docker Repository on Quay")](https://quay.io/repository/samsung_cnct/k2)

 ## What is K2
 K2 is an orchestration and cluster level management system for [Kubernetes](https://kubernetes.io).
-Its goal is to, by default, create production scale Kubernetes clusters on a range of platforms.
+By default,  K2 will create a production scale Kubernetes cluster on a range of platforms.
 It boasts a large configuration file for extensive tweaking for your environment and use case.
 Especially if you are getting started and don't need a HA production level cluster right away.

 We (Samsung CNCT) built this tool to aid in our own research into high performance and reliability for the Kubernetes control plane.
 We realised this would be a useful